adamdgordon/EDMA/README.md

 # EDMA
 EDA is a package with a set of functions for Euclidean Distance Matrix Analysis of shapes.
-This is a work in progress for an in-house lab group.
+<strong>This is a work in progress for an in-house lab group.</strong>

 ### To install the current version of dimorph R-package from GitHub using devtools: